 DoDonPachi

-Why It’s Worth Playing: When it comes to bullet hell shoot ’em ups, DoDonPachi is often hailed as the gold standard — and for good reason.
+Why It's Worth Playing: When it comes to bullet hell shoot 'em ups, DoDonPachi is often hailed as the gold standard — and for good reason.
+It’s a masterpiece of design where risk and reward are perfectly balanced on the edge of a razor.
+If you want to understand where modern bullet hell games came from, you start right here.
 For those who crave high-intensity shmup action, DoDonPachi is an absolutely recommended.

 Raiden DX